 There were also calls from across parties for the Government’s SRE guidance, which has been in place since 2000, to be updated to better equip teachers in the world transformed by the internet.
 The then Government argued that supplementary advice for schools published by the PSHE Association, the Sex Education Forum and Brook, “Sex and relationships education (SRE) for the 21st century”, performed this function.

 In February 2015 the Commons Education Select Committee recommended that age-appropriate SRE should become a statutory subject in primary and secondary schools, albeit with parents retaining their right to withdraw children.
 The Government response published in July 2015 did not take forward this recommendation, although it stated that it would be giving further consideration to the Committee’s arguments in 2015.

-In February 2016, the Education Secretary confirmed that the Government would not be making PSHE statutory.
+In February 2016, the then Education Secretary confirmed that the Government would not be making PSHE statutory.